Footworks Percussive Dance Ensemble

 L3 – Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening.

-This program connects to Social Studies for all grades and promotes understanding of the diversity of people in the local community (for example, 1.C.1).
+This program connects to Social Studies for all grades and promotes understanding of the diversity of people in the local community (1.C.1).

 From the Arts Education, Dance K-8 Standards: